Types of Surfboards and what they are used for (Materials and Measurements)

 How often do you surf?

 Undoubtedly, practice leads to evolution.
-It is like this for everything in life.
-Surfing is a sport that requires balance, agility, strength, among other skills to be well done.
+This is true for everything in life.
+Surfing is a sport that to be well done you must have balance, agility, strength, among other skills.

 If you surf less than once a week

-Standing is not one of the easiest tasks, but the ideal board will certainly make it easier.
-On second thought, if you have a few hours of surfing, you’ll need a board that will help you a lot in the process, and not make it difficult, right?
+Standing up is not one of the easiest tasks, but no doubt the ideal board will make it easier.
+Come to think of it, if you have a few hours of surfing, you’ll need a board that will help you a lot in the process, and won’t make it difficult, right?

 In addition, it is essential to remember that the goal of surfing is to have fun above all else.
-If you want to evolve with a small board, with a very low frequency of navigation you may end up leaving the water frustrated.
+If you want to evolve with a small board, with a very low surfing frequency you may end up leaving the water frustrated.

-So if this is your case, the use of larger, wider and more edged boards is ideal.
+So if this is your case, using bigger, wider boards with more edge is ideal.
 This combination will make it easier for you to paddle, stand up and balance to ride the wave.

 If you surf more than once a week

-The higher the frequency with which you will visit the water, the faster it tends to evolve.
+The higher the frequency with which you will visit the water, the faster you tend to evolve.
 Therefore, it is worth considering the option of choosing a board that no matter how difficult it is to master the first few times.
-You will end up getting used to it.
+You will end up getting the hang of it.

 Getting help from professionals

-Talk to your surf instructor.
-If you have a professional who teaches you how to surf, his or her experience will undoubtedly be very important when choosing your first board.
-Ask him what he thinks of the board you use and what he thinks will be the best style of board for your knowledge.
+Talk to your surf teacher.
+If you have a professional who teaches you to surf no doubt his experience will be very important to choose your first board.
+Ask him what he thinks of the board you use and what he thinks will be the best board style for your knowledge.

 Sign up with us to take a surf course in Lanzarote and learn all this knowledge in person.

-Now that you have your board you just need to try surfing in Lanzarote, we recommend you to come in the autumn months when we have the best weather and waves.
+Now that you have your board you just need to try surfing in Lanzarote, we recommend you to come in the fall months when we have the best weather and waves.